Femicide in Latin America: Health of women

 The threat of violence and femicide inhibits the freedom and can have serious consequences on the mental and physical health of women in Latin America.
 Violence with femicide risk has increased the likelihood of women to suffer from conditions that impact their mental health like depression, post-traumatic stress disorder, and anxiety, due to the high levels of stress and trauma experienced.
 Women who suffered from violence with femicide risk were also found to be more likely to resort to substance abuse as a coping mechanism.
 Women were found to increase their consumption of alcohol and tobacco if they were victims of gender-based violence, which worsened their outlook for the future, as women who resort to substances are less likely to leave the relationship.

 There are also physical impacts of femicide and the threat of it on Latin American women.
 Women in these conditions also have decreased sexual health, with a higher incidence of urinary tract infections and loss of desire for sexual activity or contact.
-These physical and mental consequences of violence with femicide risk have been shown to impede the ability of women to compete activities of daily living, taking a severe toll on their overall well-being.
+These physical and mental consequences of violence with femicide risk have been shown to impede the ability of women to complete activities of daily living, taking a severe toll on their overall well-being.

 In terms of sexual health and Reproductive rights in Latin America, many organizations have tried to bring awareness about gender-based violence in Latin American countries focusing on the healthcare sector.
 This includes providing reproductive services that have historically not been provided, or educating providers about the impact of gender-based violence.

 While the health of women in these conditions of violence suffers, the impacts are heterogeneous in nature and vary greatly from woman to woman, based on other aspects of their lives, like Socioeconomic status and level of education, and other aspects of the individual.
 The impacts also vary depending on the type of violence experienced by the women.
 Income has been found to be a significant factor in determining how much women's health can suffer from violence with femicide risk.
 It was found that violence of femicide risk however, had bigger consequences on women's health than Poverty.